 L.I.F.T. – Leadership, Integrity, Family, Teamwork.
 These four principles are the pillars of our team.
 They are also the ideals which our Coaching staff strives to embody in ourselves an in each of our wrestlers.
 Our mission is to use the sport of wrestling to empower student-athletes with the necessary skills and positive habits they require in order to build personal grit when faced with life’s inherent challenges, to make informed choices regarding their actions and, to become leaders in their respective fields of interest.
 There is no greater purpose in life than to dedicate oneself to helping others lift themselves up

-Not everyone can be a champion, but anyone can be a winner!
+Not everyone can be at the top of the podium, but anyone can be a Champion!
 This means is that anyone who participates in wrestling regardless of age or athletic ability has the potential to be a WINNER.
 A winner is someone who has learned to face a challenge or overcome an obstacle and has persevered to the end.
 In other words, a winner is one who “has fought the good fight and finished the race”.
 A life-long coaching friend often reminds his nationally-ranked, state championship wrestling team that, “You don’t have to be winning to win”.
 In other words, having your hand raised in victory, standing atop the podium, or winning the gold medal are elements of what winning is.
 Winning is a reflection of one’s character, the courage to step into a role of leadership, the integrity to do the right thing in the right way for the right reason.
+When you’re able to redefine what winning is to you, you become more than a winner; you become a Champion in life!
 Winning is a process; a long-term model which focuses on the development of the whole student-athlete.